rkttu/dotnet-fba-tool/README.md

 ## License

-This repository is licensed under the terms in the `LICENSE` file.
+Licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.